-- ► You must have a system in place to ensure that you take appropriate action if you become aware of any alleged offences or breaches of legislation ("reportable incidents") that occur in relation to your service.
-This includes acts committed by drivers and other employees of your organisation including: - Criminal offences - Breaches of the Passenger Transport Services Act and Passenger Transport Services Regulations - Breaches of the Taxi and Hire Vehicle Industries Act and associated regulations - · Breaches of the Traffic Act - · Breaches of the Road Rules - Breaches of the Vehicle Standards Regulations - · Breaches of Federal or State Anti-Discrimination Legislation - ▶ To achieve this you must have a procedure in which you: - · acknowledge allegations of breaches of legislation by a driver or other person in connection to your service; - · refer allegations to the relevant party for investigation; and - · maintain records of allegations. - ▶ All relevant staff must be made aware of the procedures - ▶ Your drivers must sign an acknowledgement that they are aware of, and understand, the procedures and this acknowledgement must be kept with your driver register (refer to Standard 3.2).
+- You must have a system in place to ensure that you take appropriate action if you become aware of any alleged offences or breaches of legislation ("reportable incidents") that occur in relation to your service.
+This includes acts committed by drivers and other employees of your organisation including: - Criminal offences - Breaches of the Passenger Transport Services Act and Passenger Transport Services Regulations - Breaches of the Taxi and Hire Vehicle Industries Act and associated regulations - Breaches of the Traffic Act - Breaches of the Road Rules - · Breaches of the Vehicle Standards Regulations - Breaches of Federal or State Anti-Discrimination Legislation

+- To achieve this you must have a procedure in which you: - acknowledge allegations of breaches by a driver or other person in connection to your service, take steps to manage such allegations. - Nominate a person or people who are responsible for taking appropriate action, including referencing allegations to the relevant party for investigation if necessary, and - maintain records of allegations and of any action you have taken.. - All relevant staff must be made aware of the procedures - Your drivers must sign an acknowledgement that they are aware of, and understand, the procedures and this acknowledgement must be kept with your driver register (refer to Standard 3.2)